nevernura/Another-Audio-Tutorial-for-AI/README.md

-# TUTORIAL ON AUDIO PROCESSING
+# TUTORIAL ON AUDIO PROCESSING for Machine Learning

+In this tutorial you will learn some feature extraction methods for Audio Signals.
+These fetaures can then be fed into ML models for further processing.

 Web-app link: https://another-audio-tutorial-jxafwrm71-nevernuras-projects.vercel.app/